Reviews You Can Rely On

 Our Verdict

 We've met many people who want to get started bird watching but don't want to invest a pile of money into a super-expensive pair of binoculars.
 If this sounds like you, we present the Celestron Nature DX 8x42.
 These binoculars provide a great bird-watching experience at a bargain price, treating you to an impressively sharp image, fast and easy focus adjustment, and comfort in hand.
 To be clear, we're not saying these binos are magical; they naturally have drawbacks compared to expensive models.
 Namely, poor performance in low-light conditions, some lack of clarity at the edge of an image, and lower-quality materials.
 If your bird-watching interest eventually becomes a passion, you will likely want to upgrade to a better model.
 However, what these binos can do is provide enough performance for you to make out the subtle features of birds, enjoy learning your warblers from your vireos, and generally have a good experience as you try your hand at a new hobby.
-See how it measures up versus competitors in our article on the best binoculars.
+See how it measures up versus competitors in our review of binoculars.

 REASONS TO BUY